 So I decided to ditch the big plans and enjoy my journey instead.

-As I said in the beginning of this post I had planned on asking random strangers for a roof over my head for a night during my walk.
+As I said at the beginning of this post I had planned on asking random strangers for a roof over my head for a night during my walk.
 And half the days this really worked.
 What I wasn’t prepared for, though, is how many times people went above and beyond to accommodate me:

-When Jean-Michel from La Grille invited me to stay in his parents house with the family even though his dad had just been admitted to hospital.
+When Jean-Michel from La Grille invited me to stay in his parents’ house with the family even though his dad had just been admitted to hospital.

 When Sophie from Île d’Oleron offered me a bed after we had met on a ferry and I had ranted about a terrible night on a campsite.